 How to cancel?

-Most retailers offer is on a one or two-year contract or benefit period.
-The deals remain in place for a certain period from the day you sign up.
-Once a benefit period is over, the customer is moving on to another plan with the same retailer.
+Most Energy offers are on a two-year contract or benefit period.
+The offer stands from the day you sign up for it.
+However, once the benefit period expires, the customer is moved to another plan.
 Just remember even if you’re in a contract you’re free to move out whenever you like, subject to exit fees.